People write to me, that they feel like they are spiritually stuck and are making no spiritual progress.

-I also previously wrote about ambition – spiritual ambition.
+I previously wrote about ambition – spiritual ambition.

-We miss a great point, we leave a lot out, if we think that spiritual progress or growth only takes place in the spiritual.
-As a matter of fact, it does: It only takes place in the spiritual, so what are we missing when we talk about our spiritual life?
+We miss a great point, we leave a lot out, if we think that spiritual progress or growth only takes place in predefined spiritual surroundings.
+What are we missing when we talk about our spiritual life?

 We are clearly missing out on the fact of being incarnate.
 We are clearly suffering from belief that the Matrix of Spiritual is all a matter of spiritual practices like meditation, ESP, Yoga and what have we.
 Worst of all, we are suffering from the illusion of Earthly life, practical life, Karma Yoga, learning by doing and the list is long.
 If we think that spirituality doesn’t tie in with the practical life each of us is living, we will get stranded and miserable and feel there is no progress.